deepcausality-rs/fluvio-examples/README.md

 ### 👉 **DeepCausality**

 DeepCausality is a hyper-geometric computational causality library that enables fast and deterministic context-aware reasoning over complex multi-stage causality models.
 Deep Causality adds only minimal overhead and thus is suitable for real-time applications.
-Read more on the [Deep Causality website](https://www.deepcausality.com).
+Read more on the [DeepCausality website](https://www.deepcausality.com).

 ### 👉 **QuestDB**